itMarial/ITBAN2-streamlit/README.md

-"# ITBAN2-streamlit"
-please click the other brunches
+- (For 1 to 6 tasks  please click the other Brunches for screenshots and explainations) -
-(thank you)
+-(i have put the source codes in the main branche)